Tweakers

 Tweakers (formerly called Tweakers.net) is a Dutch technology website featuring news and information about hardware, software, games and the Internet.
-The name is derived from the verb "tweaking", which is a word geeks use to refer to optimisation of hardware.
+The name is derived from the verb "tweaking", which is a word used to refer to optimisation of hardware.

-Tweakers has grown substantially since its conception.
-Nowadays, it publishes news, reviews, features and video reports about technology subjects, with a strong focus on the Netherlands and Belgium.
+Tweakers has grown substantially since its founding in 1998.
+As of 2023, it publishes news, reviews, features and video reports about technology subjects, with a strong focus on the Netherlands and Belgium.

-Tweakers has more features for the computer enthusiast, such as reviews, bi-monthly Best Buy guides, a classifieds section for jobs and used hardware, the Pricewatch and the Shop Survey, among others.
+Tweakers has more features for computer enthusiasts, such as reviews, bi-monthly Best Buy guides, a classifieds section for jobs and used hardware, the Pricewatch and the Shop Survey, among others.
 While the majority of the reviews are written in Dutch, several articles covering non-standard topics are translated into English.

-Tweakers currently has more than 1.000.000 members and its forum has over 29 million posts.
+Tweakers has more than 1.000.000 members and its forum has over 29 million posts.
 It has won several awards, including "(Dutch) website of the year" in 2009, 2010, 2011, 2012, 2013 and 2014.

 History

-The website was founded in 1998 by Femme Taken, a computer enthusiast, under the name World of Tweaking as a student's hobby project to offer a Dutch alternative to hardware review sites like Tom's Hardware Guide.
+The website was founded in 1998 by Femme Taken, a computer enthusiast, under the name World of Tweaking as a student's hobby project to offer a Dutch alternative to hardware review sites such as Tom's Hardware Guide.